Matthew GibbonsLead Data & Tech Writer

 Your PPC marketing doesn’t end when you get your ads up and running.
 In fact, your work is only just beginning.
-The bulk of your paid advertising involves monitoring your ads’ results to see what’s working and what isn’t and responding accordingly.
+The bulk of your paid search advertising involves monitoring your ads’ results to see what’s working and what isn’t and responding accordingly.

 You can view this progress by looking at various metrics in Google Ads like click-through rate (CTR) and conversion rate.
 When you see an ad or campaign that isn’t driving results as it should be, you can either improve it or replace it with something else.

 How can you optimize your paid search engine marketing?

 We’ve covered all the basics of running a paid search campaign, but how can you ensure that your paid SEM campaign goes above and beyond?
 Fortunately, there are a variety of things you can do to come out on top of the competition.

 Here are three of the best tips for optimizing your PPC!